chadmando/til/docker/uninstall-docker-desktop-steps.md

 # Uninstall Docker Desktop Steps

-A recent support case with Docker resulting in an uninstall/reinstall of Docker Desktop.
+A recent support case with Docker resulted in an uninstall/reinstall of Docker Desktop.
 The steps to uninstall Docker Desktop (Windows) are below.
 The important part of the instructions is the clearing of all folders associated with the application.